farhannn69/MEDIC-PROJECT-3.2/README.md

 # MEDIC-PROJECT-3.2
-MEDIC is an Online Pharmaceutical Website created with MVC Framework using C# and Javascript programming languages as an Software Development - V Lab Project for the semester 3/2.
+MEDIC is an Online Pharmaceutical Website created with MVC Framework using C# and Javascript programming languages as an Software Development - V Lab(CSE3200) course project for the semester 3/2 of AUST.

 The purpose of this website is to provide pharmaceutical products to the customer anytime anywhere.
 By simply registering and logging in, user will be able to see a fully functioning pharmaceutical website with various options to roam around and buy their desired products.